 What is the difference between coaching and mentorship?
 Coaching is when you have hired professionals to specify goals and strategies; we cover this on our sales coaching page.
 Their interest lies in helping a sales rep improve at their job and fill any gaps in knowledge.
 Mentorship is when an individual decides to take in another employee under their wing and provide guidance.
 Often, mentors are volunteers within an organization and sometimes even outside of it.
 You can find mentors in chambers of commerce and public speaking groups.

-Sales culture is often pigeonholed into expense accounts or lucrative compensation plans (as mentioned in our commission section).
+Sales culture is often pigeonholed into expense accounts or lucrative compensation plans.
+We cover these facets in our commission section.
 Although these can be components of a sales culture, by themselves they do not dictate one.
-A sales culture is a comprehensive strategic initiative that starts with hiring, onboarding, and includes methods of compensation, competition, team building, coaching, mentorship, and much more.
+Money doesn’t determine a sole atmosphere, even if money motivates people to work.

 Culture typically stops at the company level, but the highest performing sales teams have a sales subculture of their own.
-They are a bonded team who have been brought together, not by chance, but by a structure that brings out the best performances in each of them and celebrates them.
+They are a bonded team who have been brought together, not by chance.
+Instead, a unifying structure brings out the best performances in each of them and celebrates them.

 Sales culture should start before Day 1; it starts during the hiring process.
 They should always feel the push to work their hardest because they are surrounded by the best.
 Building and maintaining this culture is no easy feat, but the results are well worth it.

 You want your sales reps to never be satisfied with their performances.
 They should always push each other to be better the next month or next quarter.
 Healthy competition is a great motivator.

 A winning sales culture takes time and effort to build.
 Taking the steps is a necessity, however, when you want to sell your products via phone, street, or meeting.
 You will be rewarded with a productive and loyal sales team whose members are driven to succeed for your business.